Job Description Summary

 Required Knowledge, Skills, and/or Abilities (minimum requirements)

-● Demonstrated the ability to effectively adapt to change.
+● Demonstrated ability to function effectively in stressful working environments.

 Work Environment and/or Physical Demands